edubenetskiy/rhetor/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License
+Rhetor © 2015 by Egor Dubenetskiy.
+Rhetor is licensed under the MIT license.
+Please see LICENSE.txt for further details.